perfectpawa/jam02.3-color-bullet/README.md

 ﻿#  Color Bullet (Game Jam Project)

-Welcome to **Color**, a fast-paced **top-down shooting game** developed for a Game Jam with the theme **"Color"**.
-In this unique twist on the shooter genre, your weapon changes based on the **color absorbed from enemy blood**, turning combat into a chaotic and strategic dance of survival and adaptability.
+Welcome to **Color Bullet**, a fast-paced **top-down shooting game** developed for a Game Jam with the theme **"Color"**.
+In this game, your weapon changes based on the **color absorbed from enemy blood**, turning combat into a chaotic and strategic dance of survival and adaptability.

 ---

 ## Game Concept

-In **Color**, every kill counts — not just for survival, but for **changing your arsenal**.
+In **Color Bullet**, every kill counts — not just for survival, but for **changing your arsenal**.
 As you move through pools of enemy blood, your character absorbs **colors** that dynamically transform your **weapon type**.
 Each color corresponds to a unique bullet type with its own mechanics and combat style.

 ### Weapon Types by Color